 Health body the CDC recommends two and a half hours per week of moderate aerobic activity; but on those hectic weeks where you don’t have time to fit in a run or a workout on certain days, how can you make up the shortfall?

 As this graphic explains, the answer may lie in – yep, you guessed it – housework.

 Inspired by the recent World Athletics Championships held in London, the boffins at Treated.com have created a visual guide which allows you to compare the calories burned when doing chores around the home, with athletics events.

 The calculations were made using the MET value formula, for a person weighing around 155lb.
 The guide shows how long you would have to work at a specific chore in order to burn the same number of calories you would taking part in a track and field event.

-The results offered a surprising way of thinking about your housework.
-For instance, they found that:
+The results offered a surprising way of thinking about your housework, like cleaning with a top quality upright vacuum, For instance, they found that: